 Embrace Your Inner Tech Loving Self

-The purpose of this article is to help you understand the difference between event planning skills from the actual positions you’ve held.
-While it is great to see a resume with corporate experience, ultimately it will be your skills that get you hired.
-What are you capable of doing that is unique from other applicants?
-Find a way to put it all into words to make your resume stand out from the pack.

-**Edited text**

-Embrace Your Inner Tech Loving Self

 While it's great to see a resume with corporate experience, the way you present your skills will be the determining factor in attracting an employer.
 Find a way to put into words the skills that make you unique from other applicants.
 Your resume will stand out from the pack.